Halloween Havoc (1992)

 The 1992 Halloween Havoc was the fourth annual Halloween Havoc professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on October 25, 1992, from the Philadelphia Civic Center in Philadelphia, Pennsylvania in the United States — this was the second Halloween Havoc held at this venue after the inaugural event in 1989.
-In 2014, the event was made available on WWE's streaming service, the WWE Network.

 Eight matches were contested at the event, including one dark match.
 The main event saw Sting defeat Jake Roberts in a Coal Miner's Glove match.
 In other prominent matches, Ron Simmons successfully defended his WCW World Heavyweight Championship against The Barbarian, Masahiro Chono lost by disqualification to Rick Rude to retain the NWA World Heavyweight Championship, and Barry Windham and Dustin Rhodes fought Steve Austin and Steve Williams to a time-limit draw for both the NWA and WCW World Tag Team Championships.

 Production

 Halloween Havoc was an annual professional wrestling pay-per-view event produced by World Championship Wrestling (WCW) since 1989.
 As the name implies, it was a Halloween-themed show held in October.
 The 1992 event was the fourth event in the Halloween Havoc chronology and it took place on October 25, 1992, from the Philadelphia Civic Center in Philadelphia, Pennsylvania.
 This was the second Halloween Havoc held at this venue after the inaugural 1989 event.

 The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.